-Property of Interest No. 8, along the south side of Arrandale Avenue.
+Property of Interest No. 8 including rear parcel within the Village Green and Rose Garden along the south side of Arrandale Avenue.

-9. 697-705 Middle Neck Road and 12 Hicks Lane (Business A District): This approximately 0.46-acre site is located at the southeast corner of Middle Neck Road and Hicks Lane.
+9. 697-705 Middle Neck Road and 12 Hicks Lane (Business A District): This site is located at the southeast corner of Middle Neck Road and Hicks Lane.
 The site is currently developed with a one-to-three-story commercial retail and office building with several vacancies.
 This building wraps around the street corner, extending to the east and south with a restaurant at the eastern end.
 The interior, eastern portion of the site contains a parking lot.
 A separate two-story retail/office building is on the southern part of the site.
 Surrounding uses include a synagogue to the south, a parking lot to the east, a mixed-use commercial/residential building and an automobile repair shop to the north, and multifamily residential to the west.